selectstar/dbt-impact-report-action/README.md

 1. Create [repository secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md#creating-secrets) in your repository:

-   - `SELECTSTAR_API_URL` with the URL of the Select Star API instance.
-   - `SELECTSTAR_WEB_URL` with the URL of the Select Star Website of the objects will be linked to.
    - `SELECTSTAR_API_TOKEN` with the value of the API access token.
-   - `SELECTSTAR_DATASOURCE_GUID` with the GUID of the datasource.

 2. Add our GitHub Action to your workflow: